khaors/geocompr/main.md

 The outputs are three matrices representing the starting points of the trips, their destinations and possible intermediary points at public transport nodes (named `orig`, `dest` and `rail` respectively).
 But how to identify *which* intermediary points to use for each desire line?
 The `knn()` function from the **nabor** package (which is used internally by **stplanr** so it should already be installed) solves this problem by finding *k nearest neighbors* between two sets of coordinates.
-By setting the `k` parameter, one can define how many nearest neighors should be returned.
+By setting the `k` parameter, one can define how many nearest neighbors should be returned.
 Of course, `k` cannot exceed the number of observations in the input (here: `mat_rail`).
 We are interested in just one nearest neighbor, namely, the closest railway station.
 :